 If the course you’re undertaking as a student is pre-graduate and either to change industries or enter a new one, expenses related to studying won’t be eligible.

-Common tax deductions include:
+Common tax deductions for uni students include:

 - Course/tuition fees (Not including HECS/HELP)

 - Equipment depreciation and repairs (eg. laptops computer, printer, etc.)